Ian Martin (UN official): United Nations

 Martin has held a number of senior positions with the United Nations and other international organizations.
 While working at the Carnegie Endowment for International Peace, he was asked to serve as Director of Human Rights and Deputy Executive Director of the UN/OAS International Civilian Mission in Haiti.
 After leaving Haiti, Martin was named Chief of United Nations Human Rights Field Operation in Rwanda from 1995 to 1996.

-Martin was appointed Special Adviser on Human Rights Field Operations to the High Commissioner on Human Rights in 1998, then Deputy High Representative for Human Rights in the Office of the High Representative for Bosnia and Herzegovina from 1998 to 1999.
+Martin was appointed Special Adviser on Human Rights Field Operations to the High Commissioner on Human Rights in 1998.

+East Timor

 During the United Nations Mission in East Timor that garnered worldwide attention in 1999, Martin served as Special Representative of the UN Secretary-General for the East Timor Popular Consultation.
-From 2000 to 2001 he was appointed Deputy Special Representative of the UN Secretary-General in the United Nations Mission in Ethiopia and Eritrea.
 In 2006, he served as Special Envoy of the Secretary-General for Timor-Leste.
 In 2001, his book "Self-Determination in East Timor: The United Nations, the Ballot and International Intervention" was published by Lynne Rienner Publishers.

+For his work in East Timor, Martin was awarded the Ordem de Timor-Leste, Medalha, and made Comendador da Ordem da Liberdade, Portugal.

+Eritrea

+From 2000 to 2001 he was appointed Deputy Special Representative of the UN Secretary-General in the United Nations Mission in Ethiopia and Eritrea, based in Asmara.

 Nepal

 From 2005 to 2006, Martin led the Office of the United Nations High Commissioner for Human Rights in Nepal.
 In October 2005, the government of King Gyanendra put in place a restrictive media ordinance which resulted in Martin's office releasing a statement decrying it as "violat[ing] international human rights standards".
-Martin also held the position of Personal Representative of the Secretary-General in Nepal for support to the peace process, 2006–2007, and Special Representative of the Secretary-General and Head of United Nations Mission in Nepal, 2006–2009.
+Martin subsequently became Personal Representative of the Secretary-General in Nepal for support to the peace process, 2006–2007, and Special Representative of the Secretary-General and Head of United Nations Mission in Nepal, 2006–2009.